-When you’re headed out on a day trip to the beach this summer (yep, it’s almost that time of year!), a properly stocked beach bag is key to enjoying your time in the sun and sand.
-Below are my 12 beach bag must-haves that will help keep you relaxed and entertained, protected from sun, and hydrated both inside and out.
+When you’re headed out on a day trip to the beach this summer, a properly stocked beach bag is key to enjoying all that time in the sun and sand!
+Below are 12 beach bag must-haves that will help keep you relaxed and entertained, protected from sun, and – most importantly – hydrated!

-Every beach trip needs a generously sized carryall to store all your stuff.
+Every beach trip needs a generously sized carry-all to store all your stuff.
 The more lightweight and water resistant, the better.
-Bonus points for any bag with extra zipper compartments for easy key and money access!
-Did I hear someone say ‘ice cream’?
+Bonus points for any bag with extra zipper compartments for easy access to your keys and cash!

 2. Beach hat

-Keeping a wide beach hat handy helps keep the sun out of your eyes and, most importantly, doubles as sun protection.
+A beach hat not only helps keep the sun out of your eyes, it also doubles as sun protection.
 A hat will protect your scalp and cut down on the rays that are hitting your face and neck.

 For a quick transition on and off the beach, a sarong is all you need.
-Wrap it around your waist and you’ve got a cute skirt to wear as you grab a slice of pizza or play mini-golf post-beach.
-(I’m loving this black and white one from Stella & Dot’s Summer collection.)
+Wrap it around your waist and you’ve got a cute skirt to wear as you grab a slice of pizza.
+(I’m loving this simple black one!)

-Facial Spray is a must-have for keeping my skin hydrated and refreshed during a day at the beach.
 Between hot weather, salt water, and sun, these elements can really suck moisture from skin.
-That’s where the Evian® facial spray comes in.
-It’s my go-to for the beach.
-It helps restore parched and sunburned skin with its unique, balanced, mineral content, plus its fine micro-droplet mist that makes it easy for your skin to drink up.
-At the same time, it feels so cooling and refreshing – an extra bonus during a hot day.
-Their travel size sprays (1.7 oz) are so convenient to throw in your beach bag, plus they’re leak-proof!
+That’s where a hydrating facial mist comes in.
+One of my favorites for the beach is Evian’s spray.
+Theirs helps restore parched and sunburned skin with its unique mineral content.
+Plus it comes out in a super fine micro-droplet mist that makes it easy for your skin to soak up.
+At the same time, it feels so cooling and refreshing on a hot summer day!
+Their travel size sprays (1.7 oz) are especially convenient when you’re on the go, plus they’re leak-proof!